2niuhe/CmdDocGen/README.md

 - Make sure to properly configure the LLM-related environment variables
 - Generated documentation will be saved in the specified output directory
 - Cache files are stored in the `cache/` directory
-- For large command sets with many subcommands, consider limiting the recursion depth
+- For large command sets with many subcommands, consider limiting the recursion depth or using the `--format raw` option